Updated: January 2021

 2. Move the Heck On!

 How about some tough love for you!
 No one can wallow in pain forever.
 Life goes on and so will your job search if you allow it.
 Become productive.
-Ask yourself: “What can I do to make my life and the odds of landing an opportunity, better?
+Ask yourself: “What can I do to make my life and the odds of landing an opportunity, better?”
 Make a goal of how many jobs to apply to in a day, how many networking coffee dates to have a month or hire a career coach to assist you in the process.
-Whatever your strategy for finding a job develop it and move on quickly.
-Besides your livelihood is depending on it.
-I don’t know about you but I enjoy eating.
-Pardon me, Grey Poupon anyone? :)
+Whatever your strategy for finding a job, develop it and move on quickly.
+The job search takes work and you won’t produce any leads or interviews by crying over spilled milk.

 3. Same Person Then, Same Person Now: Still Awesome!

 Quick reminder: You are still awesome!
 You are the same person that landed the job you had.
 Meaning: you still have positive qualities, strengths, and abilities.
 Remind yourself of what those are.
-So often clients feel sorry for themselves and they forget how dynamic they are.
+So often clients feel sorry for themselves so much so that they forget how dynamic they are.
 One of my greatest enjoyments as a coach is helping clients renew their sense of self- esteem.
-Many times I work with women who feel meaningless when their job ends and I successfully coach them into seeing their light.
 Losing a job can feel like a punch in the gut but you have to fight back by affirming who you are and how awesome you are.
+Many of my clients have made their job or career their identities.
+Therefore losing a job can feel like identity loss.
+But it couldn’t be father than the truth.
+Your professional value is not defined by your career status.
 Your greatness doesn’t go away because a job does.
 So look in the mirror give yourself a wink and put your best foot forward.
-P.S.-don’t forget to blow yourself a kiss while you’re at it!

 4. Redefine Your Employment Terms

 Guess what?
 Losing a job is like getting a do-over in life.
-Yup, you get to ask yourself how much do I really want to make this time around, what crap won’t I put up with, note to self: I need two extra vacation days this time.
+Yup, you get to ask yourself what do I really want to do this time around?
+What are those employer red flags that I will absolutely be avoiding?
+Now is a great time to pursue that career change or career pivot you’ve always been entertaining.
 Think about what you want from your new employment terms and count it a blessing you’re given the chance to ask for them.
+I’ve found both personally and through my clients, that often times a job loss ends up being a much bigger blessing.
+You may not be able to see it now but give it a little time.
+You will.